georgebonnr/bug/README.md

-# bug
+# adebugger

-### Throw a debugger in your ES6+ arrow functions!
+### Easier debugging in your ES6+ arrow functions!
-*Arrow functions with expressions are cool and fun, and also annoying to debug.*
+*Arrow functions + expressions are cool and fun, and also annoying to debug.*

 before:
 ```js